-Fee to measure boundaries of property
+The fee charged to measure boundaries of the property.

 8. Moving Expenses

-You may want to also set up a home monitoring system in your new home, some homes come pre-wired with the equipment but will require a setup fee.
+You may want to also set up a home monitoring system in your new home; some homes come pre-wired with the equipment but will require a setup fee.

 Various Utility Fees